 It’s almost that time of year — gowns donned and diplomas handed out.
 Yes, the little boys and girls you once knew are now young men and women graduating from high school and college.

 Now that they are adults, get your graduates something useful that will give them a head start on life.
-Here are 30 practical graduation gifts suitable for high school or college grads.
-Each one costs $100 or less.
+Here are some practical graduation gifts suitable for high school or college grads.

 1. Amazon Prime

 Amazon is the go-to shopping portal for everything from gadgets to groceries.
-With Amazon Prime, your graduate gets free two-day shipping as well as free streaming for Prime Video and Prime Music.
+With Amazon Prime, your graduate gets free two-day shipping on Amazon purchases as well as free streaming for Prime Video and Prime Music.
 Graduates can also get e-books, e-magazines and more for free through Prime Reading.

-A three-month membership to Amazon Prime is $38.97, or you can buy a whole year for $99.
+A three-month Amazon Prime membership is $39, or you can buy a whole year for $119.

-If your graduate is moving away from home after getting a diploma or degree, he or she will need to stock their new digs.
-Help out by giving them a collection of kitchen supplies.
+If your graduate is moving away from home after getting a diploma or degree, he or she will need to stock the new residence.
+Help out by gifting a collection of kitchen supplies.

-The contents will vary depending on whether they are moving to an apartment, house or dorm.
 Include inexpensive small appliances, such as a toaster or hot plate.
-Also throw in pots and pans, measuring spoons and dishes.
+Also, throw in pots and pans, measuring spoons and dishes.

-Help your new grad stock up on high-quality items that won’t go threadbare in a month.
+Help your new grad stock up on high-quality bed and bath items that won’t go threadbare in a month.

 While it can be tempting to buy a sheet set, these can be tricky to gift unless you know the recipient’s bed size and fabric preference.
 For example, while some folks love flannel sheets, others want nothing but cotton.
 For that reason, bath towels and kitchen linens may be a safer bet.

-Even those who aren’t handy can benefit from having a tool kit.
-You can buy a toolbox that’s already assembled or make your own.
-Essentials for any box include a hammer, wall hangers, flat-head screwdriver, Phillips screwdriver, pliers and a measuring tape.
+Even those who aren’t handy can benefit from having a tool kit on hand.
+You can buy a toolbox with the contents already assembled or put together your own.
+Essentials for any box include:

 Even if your graduate doesn’t have wanderlust, he or she could probably still benefit from having a good piece of luggage standing by.
 Look for one that can be used as a carry-on for flights.